 - It borders North Ireland, which is a member of the United Kingdom.

 Steps for Starting a Company in Ireland

 - Register a business name.
 You should file Form RBN1.
-You need to pay EUR 40 when you do paper filing and EUR 20 when you do electronic filing.

 - Digital certificate – You get a digital certificate for the business name using the CORE system.

 - Register the business name online – Visit the CORE system and file your business name online.
 This is a simple process that takes less than 30 minutes.

 - File Form A1- Download and fill File A1.
 This form will ask you to fill important details like the company name, registered office, and details of the directors.